El Colorado Ski Resort in Chile: The Definitive Travel Guide

 Terrain – experts

 Also on the eastern side, the off-piste skiing and snowboarding is fantastic in the Valle Olympico after a snowfall.
-They have opened a new drag lift, Los Pioneros, accessing 13 new runs and fun open powder bowls.
+They have recently opened a new drag lift, Los Pioneros, accessing 13 new runs and fun open powder bowls.

-Terrain – intermediates
+Terrain – Intermediates

 This is a playground for intermediate skiers, with nice groomed pistes fanning out from the cone, and the chance to dip off-piste alongside.
 The resort holds a good pitch from top to bottom.
 40% of the mountain is marked as intermediate.